glycerine/zebrapack/README.md

   Bday     time.Time   `zid:"1"`
   Phone    string      `zid:"2"`
   Sibs     int         `zid:"3"`
-  GPA      struct{}    `zid:"4" deprecated:"true"` // a deprecated field should have its type changed to struct{}, as well as being marked deprecated:"true".
+  GPA      struct{}    `zid:"4" msg:",deprecated"` // a deprecated field should have its type changed to struct{}, as well as being marked msg:",deprecated"
   Friend   bool        `zid:"5"`
 }
 ```